Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Introduction

 \section{Introduction}

 The dawn of Persian Poetry dates back to almost 12 centuries ago when Rudaki, the founder of classical Persian/Farsi language and poetry, inaugurated a new literary pathway.
-As one of the most poetic languages globally, Persian has since witnessed chronological poets each contribute to its literature in their distinctive literary style, even though poems are generally written in a specific set of possible formats.
+Persian has been one of the most poetic languages throughout history, having been home to great poets, each contributing in their own style to its literature.
 According to Charles Baudelaire, a French poet, poetry serves as a bridge between the language of the universe and the universe of language.
-Historical events, emotions, reflections, objections, hopes, and dreams have been among different aspects involved in the cultural identities of Persian poems.
-Hence, they are expected to convey rich and heavy loads of information by living up to Linguistic Aesthetics' expectations.
+Historical events, emotions, reflections, objections, hopes, and dreams have been among the different aspects involved in the cultural identities of Persian poems.
+Hence, they are expected to convey rich and heavy loads of information by living up to Linguistic Aesthetics' expectations making poetry generation extremely challenging.

-Nevertheless, Persian poetry cannot be easily comprehended.
-Besides its heavy literature, Figures of Speech such as \textit{Metaphor}, \textit{Simile}, \textit{Paradox}, and \textit{Hyperbole} are among the salient features that exert pressure on what can be bewildering literature even for native speakers and professionals \cite{articleMoradi, inbookw}.
-Additionally, factors affecting text generation can be individually nonidentical since each poet has his/her own personal rhetoric style.
-In an analogy to Persian prose, wherein grammar is structurally defined, and the language is straightforward, poems are generally trying to describe a concept using a creative language wherein sanely used irregular and anomalous speech is acceptable.
-The more literary rules it wisely breaks, the more impressive it is.
+Persian poems cannot be easily comprehended and are hard to interpret and understand.
+Aside from its heavy literature, Figures of Speech such as \textit{Metaphor}, \textit{Simile}, \textit{Paradox}, and \textit{Hyperbole} can potentially exert pressure on what can be a bewildering literature even for native speakers and professionals \cite{articleMoradi, inbookw}.
+Moreover, the texture and presentation of poems is subjective, and the factors influencing its genesis are nonidentical among poets due to their individually unique rhetorical styles.
+In contrast to Persian prose, wherein grammar is defined structurally and is straightforward, poetry is accustomed to describing a conceptual idea using a creative language wherein sanely-employed irregular and anomalous speech is acceptable.
+In the world of Persian poetry, the more literary rules a poem wisely breaks, the more impressive it is.